Table of Contents

 I mentioned this before, but since Thailand is a tropical getaway, visitors need to be on alert for possible natural disasters.
 Depending on when your trip to Thailand is, you may need to be more wary.

-If your trip is in the rainy season, running from May to October, you can expect daily heavy rains, particularly in the afternoons and evenings.
+If your trip is in the rainy season, from May to October, you can expect daily heavy monsoon rains, particularly afternoons and evenings.
 This can lead to localized floods, especially in low-lying areas.

 Here are tips on how to avoid the dangers of Thailand extreme weather occurrences: